wp-plugins/sp-news-and-widget/readme.txt

 *Comments for the news

-*Users that are using version 2.1 please paste the shortcode in their News page <code> [sp_news] </code> and your Permalink link is www.yourdoamin.com/news then plaese change to "news" to other name otherwise all your news will go to archive page.
+*Users that are using version 2.1 please paste the shortcode in their News page <code> [sp_news] </code> and If your Permalink link is www.yourdoamin.com/news then plaese change to "news" to other name otherwise all your news will go to archive page.

 View [DEMO](http://wordpushplugins.in/news/) for additional information.